varshan2026/udemy_clone/README.md

 # Udemy Clone Project

-Welcome to the Udemy Clone Website repository!
-This project is a simple and responsive clone of the Udemy homepage, created with basic **HTML** and **CSS**.
+Welcome to the Udemy Clone Project repository!
+This project is a flexible and responsive clone of the Udemy homepage, created with basic **HTML** and **CSS**.
 It features a clean, modern design with a flexible layout built using Flexbox and optimized for all screen sizes using **Media Queries**.

 ## Website Highlights
 - **Homepage**: A clean and visually appealing homepage that mimics the Udemy website layout, including a navigation bar, featured courses, and footer.